City Rail Link

 February 2020 - Sod-turning ceremony at Maungawhau Station

-DigCRL: CRL Ltd CE Dr Sean Sweeney, then Auckland Mayor Phil Goff and then Minister of Transport Phil Twyford
+DigCRL: CRL Ltd CE at the time, Dr Sean Sweeney, then Auckland Mayor Phil Goff and then Minister of Transport Phil Twyford

 On 13 February 2020, spades in the ground at the sod-turning ceremony cleared the way for work to start on driving 66 concrete piles between 38 metres and eight metres long into the ground to support the curved-shaped retaining wall 127 metres long and 25 metres high.